junxit/us-congress-bills-110/metadata.md

 - 2007-11-01 — Introduced in House
 - 2007-11-01 — Introduced in House
 - 2007-11-01 — Referred to the House Committee on Financial Services.
+- 2008-06-24 — Committee Consideration and Mark-up Session Held.
+- 2008-06-24 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-07-22 — Considered under suspension of the rules. (consideration: CR H6775-6777)
+- 2008-07-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4049.
+- 2008-07-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-22 — Mrs. Maloney (NY) moved to suspend the rules and pass the bill, as amended.
+- 2008-07-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6775-6776)
+- 2008-07-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6775-6776)